Forensic Accounting

 I commenced practice as a principal in 1985 and have been a partner in national and international accounting firms since 1991.

 I have been engaged by a number of organisations and private firms to present seminars to their members on taxation, GST, business management, business valuation and financial investigation subjects.
-I have written GST, income tax and negative gearing publications for clients of my firm and industry groups.
+I have written GST, income tax and negative gearing publications for clients of my firm, industry groups and property investment magazines.

-The major part of my work is consulting to family owned businesses in financial and taxation matters.
+A major part of my work is consulting to family-owned businesses in financial and taxation matters.

 Professional involvement in the forensic and litigation process